 Cannabis Construction – Reducing your Risk through Surety Bonds

-Surety bonds are a readily available pre-qualification tool used broadly across the US, and by the government and large sophisticated buyers of construction services here in Canada.
-Surety bonds address the risk of a contractor failing to perform the contract and leaving you, the licensed producer (LP), with a partially completed project or with unpaid labour and material liens.
+Surety bonds are a readily available pre-qualification tool used broadly across the U.S, and by the government and large sophisticated buyers of construction services here in Canada.
+Surety bonds address the risk of a contractor failing to perform the contract and leaving you, the LP with a project partially complete, or with unpaid labour and material liens.

-How Can a Surety Bond Help Me as a Medical Marijuana Producer?
+How could Surety Bonds help me as a Medical Marijuana Producer?

-In addition to project specific construction insurance, all sophisticated and financially stable general contractors have access to bonding facilitates.
-Asking for a surety bond not only will set you apart as an LP, but will ensure you’re using a well-qualified, professional general contractor.
-Securing your bond facility will provide an irrevocable guarantee for your construction project.
+In addition to project specific construction insurance, all sophisticated and financially stable General Contractors have access to bonding facilitates.
+Asking for a Surety Bond not only will set you apart as an LP, but will ensure you’re using a well-qualified, professional general contractor.
+Securing this will provide an irrevocable, non-cancelable guarantee.